TheMythologist/tp/docs/DeveloperGuide.md

    1. Reopen the app by double clicking the jar file.<br>
       Expected: The app starts up with previous data saved.

+### Adding a student

+1. Adding a student not in the full list
+   1. Test case: `add n/John Doe p/98765432 e/johnd@example.com i/A0000000Y t/member t/owesMoney`<br>
+      Expected: Student added with all the specified fields.

+   1. Test case: `add n/John Doe p/98765432 e/johnd@example.com i/A0000000Y`<br>
+      Expected: Student added with no tags.

+   1. Test case: `add n/John Doe e/johnd@example.com i/A0000000Y`<br>
+      Expected: No student added, error message explaining `p/PHONE` is missing appears in the status message.

+   1. Test case: `add n/John Doe`<br>
+      Expected: No student added, error message explaining `p/PHONE, e/EMAIL, i/STUDENTID` are missing appears in the status message.

+1. Adding a student already in the full list
+   1. Prerequisites: A student with the Student ID "A0000000Y" has already been added.

+   1. Test case: `add n/John Doe p/98765432 e/johnd@example.com i/A0000000Y`<br>
+      Expected: Student added with all the specified fields.

+### Clearing the list

+1. Clearing the full list of students
+   1. Test case: `clear`<br>
+      Expected: All students are cleared, even those that are not shown in the filtered list.

+   1. Test case: `clear blabla blablabla blablabla`<br>
+      Expected: All students are cleared, even those that are not shown in the filtered list.

-### Deleting a person
+### Deleting a student

 1. Deleting a student while all students are being shown
    1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First student is deleted from the list.
+Details of the deleted student shown in the status message.

    1. Test case: `delete A0123456J` (assuming a student with this student ID exists)<br>
-      Expected: Contact with student ID A0123456J is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: Student with student ID A0123456J is deleted from the list.
+Details of the deleted student shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.